LCSB-BioCore/remotesom/README.md

 - The data hosts compute "sums" and "counts" of their data points, grouped by the nearest-neighboring SOM node,
-- the coordinator gathers all such commitments, applies the neigborhood function, and continues with more iterations (and smaller neighborhood functions) as needed.
+- the coordinator gathers all such commitments, applies the neighborhood function, and continues with more iterations (and smaller neighborhood functions) as needed.